Metformin has been used to treat diabetes for 60 years, but it is not entirely clear how metformin works only until now.

 The human body contains more bacteria than human cells.

 Most of these bacteria exist in the gut, which is the most densely populated ecosystem known today.

 Their genes (microbiome) complements our own genome with 1000-fold more genes.

-Previous work has shown that the gut microbiota is changed in patients with type 2 diabetes and after bariatric surgery.
+Previous work had shown that the gut microbiota is changed in patients with type 2 diabetes and after bariatric surgery.

-In the current study, the team conducted a clinical experiment in people with new-onset diabetes to clarify how the gut microbiome is affected by metformin.
+In this study, the team conducted a clinical experiment in people with new onset diabetes to clarify how the gut microbiomeis affected by metformin.